Innovation by Norms and Standards

 Measurement and Evaluation of the Surface Shape of Mirror Elements for Concentrating Solar Technology

 The project objective is the draft preparation of a standard process related to classification of concentrating mirror surface shapes including the standardization of measurement processes concerning deviations from the desired form and, in particular, the evaluation of the contour accuracy by a suitable quality parameter describing the significant component optical quality.
-The latter permits the power plant planners to select appropriate mirrors for solar thermal power plants using standardized criteria.
+The latter permits the power plant planners to select appropriate mirrors for solar thermal power plants using standardised criteria.

 Submitted INS-Project Proposals for 2012